IBM/tensorflow-kubernetes-art-classification/README.md

         LIMIT 200
 ```

 You can enter these strings on the Google BigQuery console to see the data.
-The journey also provides convenient script
+The Code Pattern also provides convenient script
 to query the attributes.
-First clone the journey git repository:
+First clone this git repository:

 ```
 $ cd ~